ambjn/Calculator-App/README.md

 ## About:

-An elegant UI Calculator App.
+An elegant UI Calculator App. <br>
 No need for brackets, app follows BODMAS principles.

 ## Packages: